SteveWhiteCopywrites/Surf_Journalism/README.md

 # Surf Journalism
 A portfolio of my work as a surf journalist.
-This repository contains examples of surf journalism written by Steve White, covering surf competitions and events at Wales and UK level, athlete profiles and surf culture.
+This repository contains a selection of surf journalism written by Steve White, covering surf competitions and events at Wales and UK level, athlete profiles and surf culture.

 Publications include: